How to Collect Customer Data During Checkout in WordPress

 Whenever you make a sale or get a new client it’s important to ask where they came from.
 If you see any trends, you may want to invest more resources into effective channels.

 For example, let’s say a number of your customers report being referred to your company by the same person.
-You would be wise to reach out to that person, find out why they’re such an evangelist, reward them for their help, and find ways to get even more value out of them.
+You would be wise to reach out to that person, find out why they’re such a loyal customer, reward them for their help, and find ways to get even more value out of them.

 In other cases, a referral source may not necessarily be a person, but a program or channel you’ve invested in.
 If customers say they saw your posts in a Facebook group, for example, perhaps you should invest more time into that group.